Find Affordable College Courses

 The average tuition and fees for an in-state graduate student at UMass Amherst are $16,251 a year.

 Out of the 18 schools in Massachusetts that were part of this year’s ranking, Northeastern University landed the # 4 spot on the list.
-Northeastern is a very large private not-for-profit school located in the large city of Boston.
+Northeastern is a fairly large private not-for-profit school located in the large city of Boston.

 The average tuition and fees for an in-state graduate student at Northeastern University Professional Advancement Network are $23,510 a year.